Werkstattl/werkstattl.com/src/pages/blog/shopware-6-custom-update-guide.md

      bin/console cache:clear
      ```

-Health check errors may occur after the update.
-To resolve them, close the browser and run the clear cache command again.
+3. **Update All Apps:**
+   - If you have installed plugins with the new app system, update them with:
+     ```sh
+     bin/console app:refresh
+     ```

+4. **Rebuild the Storefront:**
+   - Rebuild the storefront to ensure all changes are applied:
+     ```sh
+     bin/console assets:install
+     bin/console bundle:dump
+     bin/console theme:compile
+     bin/console cache:clear
+     ```

 If you encounter any issues, check the logs and resolve them accordingly.

-I can also recommend joining the [Shopware Slack Community](https://slack.shopware.com/) and asking for help in the `#shopware6` channel.
+I can also recommend joining the [Shopware Discord Community](https://discord.gg/shopware) and asking for help there.

 ### Known errors

+- *Health check errors after the update.*
+  Close the browser and run the clear cache command again.
 - *Attempted to load class "HttpKernel"*
   Follow steps 3-8 above.
 - *Attempted to load class "SensioFrameworkExtraBundle"*